September is Polycystic Ovary Syndrome (PCOS) awareness month.

 PCOS is one of the most common female hormonal disorders affecting approximately 1 in 10 women of childbearing age yet it is being reported that it can take doctors an average of two years to diagnose.
 It is also one of the biggest causes of infertility affecting an estimated 5 million women in the U.S.

-We spoke with Dr. Jane Frederick, an internationally noted fertility reproductive endocrinologist, about PCOS and put forward a few questions from our members.
+We spoke with Dr. Jane Frederick, an internationally noted fertility reproductive endocrinologist, about PCOS, the dangers of PCOS, trying to conceive with PCOS and put forward a few questions from our members.

 What is Polycystic Ovary Syndrome (PCOS)?